asen/smg/docs/index.md

 <a name="anomaly">

-##### Anomaly detection
+##### Anomaly detection (via the "mon" check plugin)

-The SMG "data feed" based anomaly detection works based on a "threshold for difference" (default = 1.5) and two time periods - shorter (default 30 minutes) and longer (default - 30 hours).
+The SMG Mon check plugin anomaly detection works based on a "threshold for difference" (default = 1.5) and two time periods - shorter (default 30 minutes) and longer (default - 30 hours).
 Will use the default values in the examples below.

-First, for any value which has a "spike check" configuration ("alert-spike") enabled  SMG will start keeping in-memory stats about the most recent values.
+First, for any value which has a "spike check" configuration ("alert-p-mon-anom") enabled  SMG will start keeping in-memory stats about the most recent values.
 The number of stats that will be kept depends on the object interval compared to the configured check periods - e.g. for a graph updated every minute, 30 minutes would map to 30 data points and 30h to - 1800.
 SMG keeps the short period values (30 in the example) at full granularity.
 For the long period data instead of keeping all